oxenberg/systemEngineer/ML/project/README.md

 `$ pip install -r requirments.txt`

+4. Create a data folder and put all datasets in the folder.
+The folder should be at the root directory of this git repository.

-4. run main.py from code folder
+5. run main.py from code folder

 ### Documentation
 #### Python Files